• A Cybertruck owner is facing a $7,655 bill for a new drive unit after discovering an oil leak.

 • The 9,000-mile EV’s motor housing was worn down by a rock trapped above the crossmember.

-• Owner claims the Tesla has never seen hard off-road use and his dealer won’t cover the cost of repair.
+• He claims the Tesla has never seen hard off-road use and his dealer won’t cover the cost of repair.

 One of the benefits of owning an EV is that they consist of fewer moving parts so should be less expensive to service and maintain.
 But as one Tesla owner discovered, EV hardware isn’t invincible, and it’s still expensive when it breaks.

-This reminder comes from Cybertruck owner Joey Arrowood, who is staring down the barrel of an $8k bill after finding an oil leak on his electric pickup.
-That’s right, an oil leak – EVs use oil, too.
-As he shared in a post on the Facebook Cybertruck group, as he returned to his truck one day, he noticed a pool of oil under the rear motor, closer inspection revealing that a small, sharp rock had ground a hole in the motor housing.
+This reminder comes from a Cybertruck owner facing an $8,000 bill after discovering an oil leak in his electric pickup.
+That’s right—an oil leak; EVs use oil, too.
+In a post on the Facebook Cybertruck group, he shared that upon returning to his truck one day, he noticed a pool of oil beneath the rear motor.
+Closer inspection revealed that a small, sharp rock had punctured the motor housing.

 Related: Sixth Time The Charm?
 Tesla Cybertruck Recalled Over Loss Of Drive Power

-The Tesla is coming up to 9,000 miles (14,500 km) and the owner says the little action its seen away from paved surfaces was restricted to some driving on local dirt roads.
-But Arrowood’s local service center in Clarkston, MI, claims the proper fix is a new drive unit at a cost of $7,660.55, and says it won’t cover the cost, and will only repair it if Arrowood pays up himself or files an insurance claim.
+The Tesla is approaching 9,000 miles (14,500 km), and the owner says the little action it’s seen off paved surfaces has been limited to some driving on local dirt roads.
+However, the local service center in Michigan claims the proper fix is a new drive unit, costing $7,660.55.
+They say they won’t cover the cost and will only repair it if the owner pays out of pocket or files an insurance claim.

 “I love the truck and driving it, but come on Tesla… a little help here is needed please,” the owner wrote.